'People at the top need to admit to the problem'

 Helen Jarvis is one of the women affected by the breast cancer screening error.

-She experienced difficulties with the helpline which has been set up.
+She experienced difficulties with the helpline which was set up.

 -